ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 Before moving workloads or spinning up resources in the cloud, ask (internal) audit about their requirements.
 Ask questions like the following:

-- What roles and rights would they like to have?
 - What reporting information do you need to provide?
 - Who is allowed to perform which actions, and even more important, which roles separation needs to exist?
-- Which controls need to be in place and how would they like to see them implemented?
+- Which scenarios need to be covered by controls?
 - What measures need to be in place to prevent which scenarios?
 - Which public cloud services meet the requirements out-of-the-box and which need additional measures?